cloudflare/cloudflare-docs/products/bots/src/content/bot-analytics/bm-subscription.md

 For a full tour of Bot Analytics, see [our blog post](https://blog.cloudflare.com/introducing-bot-analytics/).
 At a high level, the tool includes:

 - **Requests by bot score**: View your total domain traffic and segment it vertically by traffic type.
-Keep an eye on “automated” and “likely automated” subsets of traffic.
+Keep an eye on *automated* and *likely automated* traffic.
 - **Bot score distribution**: View the number of requests assigned a bot score 1 through 99.
 - **Bot score source**: Identify the most common detection engines used to score your traffic.
 Hover over a tooltip to learn more about each engine.
 - **Top requests by attribute**: View more detailed information on specific IP addresses and more.